patrickmslatteryvt/vSphere_automation/zol/README.md

 ```

 * Notes on what *not* to do.

+  * Make sure not to use the standard /dev/sda /dev/sdb disk identifier convention if using more than 2 disks or you will almost certainly lose all your data.

+  * Nothing else at this time...

-* Future stuff
+* Future work
-	* Make proper RPMs so we don't have to have the compilers etc. on each machine
+	* Make RPMs so we don't have to have the compilers etc. on each machine

 ### References:
 * [ZOL FAQ][1]